 - loading races

-These elevate heart rate while forcing you to maintain technique.
+These spike your heart rate while forcing you to hold your technique.

 Sample High-Intensity Strongman Circuit

-Perform movements consecutively with minimal rest to build both strength and conditioning.
+Perform the movements back to back with minimal rest to build strength and conditioning at the same time.
+Example structure:

-Repeat for 3 to 4 rounds with 2 to 3 minutes rest between circuits.
+Repeat for 3 to 4 rounds with 2 to 3 minutes of rest between circuits.
+A session like this develops:

 - transition efficiency